 Freeze dried raspberries, crushed

 Preheat oven to 350˚F. Line a large baking sheet with a silicone mat or parchment paper; set aside.
 In a stand mixer fitted with the paddle attachment, beat the coconut oil and powdered sugar on medium speed for 30-45 seconds, just until smooth.
 Add the almond milk, one tablespoon at a time, and mix until each tablespoon is incorporated (scraping down the sides as needed).
 Add the vanilla extract and mix until combined.
-Add the baking soda, sea salt, and 1 cup of the flour.
+Add the baking powder, sea salt, and 1 cup of the flour.
 Beat on medium speed for 10-15 seconds, until about half of the flour is incorporated, then add the remaining 1/3 cup and beat just until all the flour disappears.
 Press the dough with your fingertips, it should feel soft but retain its shape when moulded.
 If it feels too dough-y, add an additional tablespoon of flour and mix until combined.
 If it feels too dry, add an additional tablespoon of almond milk and beat until combined.